The Toposcope in place on Therfield Heath

 Alfie was always a very generous man and donated money to various Rotary Club projects during his lifetime (often

-anonymously) and some of the money he gave was used to construct the compass point on Therfield Heath, overlooking
+anonymously) and some of the money he gave was used to construct the compass point on Therfield Heath, overlooking the

-the town Sadly, because of the time taken to organise the compass point, Alfie died before it was completed.
+town Sadly, because of the time taken to organise the compass point, Alfie died before it was completed.

-A local architectural stonemason and carver, Mark Raymen, was commissioned to build this toposcope in November 1996
+A local architectural stonemason and carver, Mark Raymen, was commissioned to build this toposcope in November 1996 by the

-were getting eroded by people walking over them.
+eroded by people walking over them.

 It’s a lovely walk up over the heath to get to the Toposcope - it’s north of the Five Hills beside the chalk racehorse track.
-A
+A visit is

-visit is highly recommended and it is a lasting tribute to Alfie Deards.
+highly recommended and it is a lasting tribute to Alfie Deards.

 The Deards Trust

 In his will Alfie left a large sum of money to the Royston Rotary Club.
-Alfie made no stipulation as to how the money should
+Alfie made no stipulation as to how the money should be

-The terms of the trust are as follows:
+of the trust are as follows:

-1. The relief of persons who are in conditions of need, hardship or distress as a result of local, national or
+1. The relief of persons who are in conditions of need, hardship or distress as a result of local, national or international

-international disaster in the town of Royston or its surrounding villages;
+disaster in the town of Royston or its surrounding villages;

 2. The furtherance of the education (including social and physical training) of children in the town of Royston and its